4/21/2022

 speaker

-CEO
+President and CEO

 speaker

-Titus Krant
+Titus Krohn

 Analyst, Bank of America

-okay thanks so that's likely to kind of continue in a similar range of the next quarter so maybe a little bit lower but nothing material changing
+Okay, thanks.
+So that's likely to kind of continue in a similar range of the next quarter, so maybe a little bit lower, but nothing material changing.

 speaker

-CEO
+President and CEO

 speaker

-Titus Krant
+Titus Krohn

 Analyst, Bank of America